otonashi-labs/chatgpt-wrapped/README.md

         ```
         Then open `http://localhost:9876`.

+An obfuscated [example dashboard](wrapped_example.html) is included in the repository.
+Note that GitHub does not render HTML files directly; for the full interactive experience, it is recommended to view it locally.
 ---

 🤖 **AI Coding Agent?** Check out [`AI_README.md`](AI_README.md) for a technical guide on how to navigate and customize this repository.